TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ransom.md

 <br />

-There is a well-known attack to decrypt files under this type of encryption "Zipcrypto Deflate".
+There is a `well-known attack` to decrypt files under this type of encryption `"Zipcrypto Deflate"`.

-The attack consists of obtaining a plaintext file that is identical to any of those inside the compressed file and abusing it in order to obtain the rest of the file's content.
+The attack consists of obtaining a `plaintext file` that is identical to any of those inside the compressed file and abusing it in order to `obtain the rest of the file's` content.

 <br />